SiloCityLabs/lochnas/README.md

 #### Edit config

-Modify the `.env` with your settings.
+Modify/create the `config.yml` and  with your settings.

 ### Container Docs